 Best way is via email: you can get all the contact details and some background here

 The lift the papers got in January is well gone now and some of the publications dripped significantly.
-The Mirror dropped 2,400 copies (-5% on the month) leaving it at just over 51,000.
-The Irish Daily Star, whilst managing to hold off The Sun last year for top slot, relinquishes its title in 2014 to its rival.
-It’s down 9% year on year to 61,000.
-The Morning are down 15,000… Read More
+The Mirror dropped 2,900 copies (-5% on the month) leaving it at just over 51,000.
+The Irish Daily Star now at 61,000 whilst The Sun is down to 60,000 - down 7% on the year, The Star down 9%.
+The Morning are down 18,000 year on year and 8,000 on the month.… Read More

 It’s infinitely easier to amalgamate some of the data that’s appeared of late in one block.
 They all have a close association to each other, all hail from the UK and therefore it’s as well to marshal them all together.
 The data relates to the latest quarter of the NRS readership survey and the recent eABC certificates for the UK nationals.